We talk to the force of nature behind Green is the New Black, Stephanie Dickson, about living consciously and what we all need to wake up to

 If you’re interested in sustainable fashion in Singapore, listening to inspiring personalities and learning to live a little more mindfully, chances are you’ve bumped into Stephanie Dickson around town.
 Or you’ve joined one of her talks at The Wedge Asia, or hit the brilliant Conscious Festival by Green is the New Black in Singapore or Hong Kong– which just happens to be her baby.
-The next edition nd is happening here 3-4 November – and we’ve got a sweet discount to the Talks for you, so read on!

 If you’ve been feeling the momentum behind ethical brands and businesses in Singapore, more of us taking responsibility for how we affect the environment through our fashion and food choices – and our relationship with plastic – this is the woman who’s helping it all come together.
 How do you become part of this bigger, meaningful change?
 Stephanie says it’s all about taking care of yourself first and taking little green steps…

 Singapore is the place to make things happen – but what was your lightbulb moment that made you strike out on your own with The Wedge and GITNB?

 I went to high school here, my family is here, and after living in Italy I landed my dream job in fashion events in Singapore.
 It’s where I built my foundation – but four years in, the glamour began to fade.
 I realised I was on autopilot, wasn’t living my life and felt something was missing.
 I began watching a lot of documentaries, and a few – especially those related to fashion and what the industry is doing to the planet – hit hard.
 To produce a single cotton T-shirt, for example, it takes 2,700 litres of water.
 It made me think: do I want to stay part of the problem?
 That’s how I started The Wedge – I wanted to bring together a conscious community, talking about real issues.